 Here are a few comments about what people say about the illusion, and while some are quite insightful, most are just pretty stupid.

-is a paper recommended for understanding the phenomenon involved, albeit it went almost completely over my head.
+This is a paper recommended for understanding the phenomenon involved, albeit it went almost completely over my head.
 However the paper provides a compilation of various such perceptual rivalry phenomenon examples with some explanations here.

 The animated necker cube, in particular, provides a visual and compelling explanation of illusions like these.
 Among the more astonishing illusions were Dale's Colour Cross (Do check the stepwise background removal), Dale Purves Illusion, Logveninko's Illusion, and the typical Checker Shadow Illusion that's been doing the rounds of internet recently.